EXPLORING HIGH SCHOOL STUDENTS’ AFFECTIVE RESPONSES TOWARD AUTHENTIC TEXTS IN READING ACTIVITIES : A CASE STUDY IN MALANG INDONESIA

 Albiladi, W. S. (2018).
 Exploring the use of written authentic materials in esl reading classes: Benefits and challenges.
 English Language Teaching, 12(1), 67-77. https://doi.org/10.5539/elt.v12n1p67

 Alfiana, D. R. N., & Badriyah, I. M. (2024).
-Classroom management for tertiary level students to minimize their anxiety in english language learning.
+Classroom management for tertiary-level students to minimize their anxiety in English language learning.
 Linuhung: Jurnal Manajemen Dan Pendidikan Islam.
 1 (1), 54-65. https://doi.org/10.52496/linuhung.v1i1.76

 Al-Shammari, A. H. (2021).
-Authentic materials in classroom: A case study on students of Faculty of Social Sciences – Kuwait University.
+Authentic materials in the classroom: A case study on students of Faculty of Social Sciences – Kuwait University.
 Journal of Language and Linguistic Studies, 17(3), 1243–1257. https://doi.org/10.52462/jlls.88

 Anam, K., Munir, A., & Anam, S. (2019).
 Teachers’ perception about authentic materials and their implementation in the classroom.
 IJET (Indonesian Journal of English Teaching), 8 (1), 1–8. https://doi.org/10.15642/ijet2.2019.8.1.1-8